 Discovery of THC

-The history of THC dates back thousands of years, with its discovery and cultivation originating in ancient Central Asia.
+The history of THC stretches back thousands of years, with its origins in the early discovery and cultivation of cannabis in Central Asia.

-Cannabis, a plant rich in THC, was first used by humans around 12,000 years ago, and its cultivation spread across different regions.
-Ancient civilizations in China, Egypt, and Greece recognized the medicinal properties of cannabis and incorporated it into their traditional practices.
+Evidence shows that cannabis, a plant rich in THC, was used by humans as far back as 12,000 years ago, with its cultivation gradually spreading to different regions.
+Ancient civilisations such as those in China, Egypt, and Greece recognized its value and integrated cannabis into their traditional practices.

 Region | Time Period |